ClosedFellowship

 What activities are funded?

-Undertaking a collaborative fellowship project with the Cooper Hewitt, Smithsonian Design Museum in New York.
+Undertaking a collaborative fellowship project with the Cooper Hewitt, Smithsonian Design Museum in New York, including professional practice and project-based work by an eligible Queensland school teacher.

 How do I apply for the Cooper Hewitt Fellowship?